troy-yu-cheng/troy-yu-cheng.github.io/content/en/MyAvatar/_index.md

 ---

 ### **Avatar Description**  (150words)
-My Avatar represents the idea of **(r)evolution**.
+The tree, covered with various signs, symbolizes the growing limitations and prohibitions that arise in human societal development.
+These restrictions form the *Symbolic Order*, shaping what Lacan calls *the University Discourse*.
+(R)evolution happens within the tension between following and resisting this *Order*.

 {{<figure src="/img/01 Avatar with Troy.jpg" title="My Avatar and I, at Idea Lab" width="450">}}

-The tree is made from wax sticks and tape, with various signs attached, each symbolizing limitations or prohibitions in human society. \
-According to Lacan's theory, these rules are created by the ruling class to maintain control, forming what he calls the *The University Discourse*.
-The signs define certain boundaries but also confine the concepts they represent.
-However, (r)evolution happens within the tension between following and resisting these rules. \
 The apple hanging from the tree symbolizes enlightenment—it falls from this *Tree of Taboos* and strikes the thinker below, represented by the bear reading a book.
 This bear symbolizes those who challenge the current symbolic order through learning.
-By exploring what hasn’t been named or defined (Lacan's *objet a*), they drive the process of (r)evolution, pushing the boundaries of knowledge and leading to new discoveries and progress.
+By exploring what hasn’t been named or defined (Lacan's *objet a*), they drive the process of (r)evolution, pushing the boundaries of knowledge and leading to new discoveries and progress. \
+The Avatar's strength is its visualization of the restrictive environment where (r)evolution occurs and its symbolism of knowledge as key to change.
+However, it lacks representation of opposing forces or the concrete process of (r)evolution.